Cosmological models with asymmetric quantum bounces: Unitary asymmetric quantum bounces

-For this particular case, i.e. $T/\sigma^{2}\ll 1$ to first order and for $p_{1} \sigma \ll 1$ and $p_{2} \sigma \ll 1$ to second order, the curvature scale at the bounce $L_{b}$ is equal to the symmetric case given by Eq.~\eqref{Lb simetrico}, and the dependence on the small asymmetry parameters is lost.
-Once we want to know how $p_{1}$ and $p_{2}$ affect $L_{b}$, we now go back to the general case given by Eq.~\eqref{diff eq bounce assimetrico unitario}, and verify for which values of the parameters the bounce scale is larger than the Planck scale and smaller than the nucleosynthesis scale.
+We now go back to the general case given by Eq.~\eqref{diff eq bounce assimetrico unitario} and verify for which values of the parameters the bounce scale is larger than the Planck scale and smaller than the nucleosynthesis scale.
 We find $L_{b}$ numerically for some non-multiple asymmetric bounces, and we obtain the correspondent bounce energy $E_{b}=L_{b}^{-1/2}$ for each case.
 The results are shown in table \ref{Table1}.